CapGrey/CSE_310-kotlin-module/README.md

 The purpose I had in writing this software was to gain an understanding of the basics of app development.
 I wanted to learn how function calls, loops, and classes worked in an app environment.
 I Used both arrayLists and sets for this software.

+To use the app, enter your guess into the Guess tab at the top of the screen.
+Then push the enter button.
+The game ends once no more cards are left, and will display a game over message once this happens.

 [Software Demo Video](https://youtu.be/9kr-KJExaw8)